issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/simple_format.rst

 ==========================

 For ``tenes_simple`` , correlation functions :math:`C = \langle A(0)B(r)\rangle` are not calculated by default.
-For calculating correlation functions, it can be specified in the same file format as ``tenes``.
+For calculating correlation functions, they have to be specified in the same file format as ``tenes``.
 In the following, the parameters about correlation function are described.

 .. csv-table::